What is Nestlé doing to restrict marketing of food and beverages to children?

 What is Nestlé’s policy towards marketing foods and beverages in schools?

 Our policy on marketing to children covers marketing in schools to help children aged 6-12 achieve a healthy balanced diet.
-Any products sold to primary schools must meet the EU Pledge Nutrition Criteria, other regionally or nationally agreed pledges, or the Nestlé Nutritional Foundation (pdf,1Mb) – whichever is stricter.
+Any products sold to primary schools must meet the EU Pledge Nutrition Criteria, other regionally or nationally agreed pledges, or the Nestlé Nutritional Foundation (pdf, 1Mb) – whichever is stricter.
+The adherence to our policy is audited by independent and recognized audit firms: please read the Marketing to Children Compliance Assessment conducted in India in 2019 (pdf, 5Mb).

 How do you encourage nutrition and physical activity in schools?